austencloud/cirque-aflame/cirque-app/SECURITY_COMPLETE.md

 ## 🎉 Executive Summary

-We have successfully transformed CircusSync from a **completely unsecured application** with critical vulnerabilities into a **production-ready secure platform** with comprehensive security measures.
+We have successfully transformed Ringmaster from a **completely unsecured application** with critical vulnerabilities into a **production-ready secure platform** with comprehensive security measures.

 ### Security Transformation